-On the other hand, forest-associations of the fishes Embiotoca jacksoni, E. lateralis, and Gibbonsia elegans were likely due to habitat modifications other than kelp loss.
-Specifically, Carr (1989) and Holbrook et al. (1990) found that the abundance of E. jacksoni was positively related to M. pyrifera abundance due to usage by the fish of the low-lying turf algae present beneath dense kelp canopies, whereas both E. lateralis and G. elegans declined with increased M. pyrifera abundance due to the negative effects of canopy shading on foliose algae, which serve as nursery and foraging habitats.
-The positive association between E jacksoni, E. lateralis, G. elegans and M. pyrifera in the CINP therefore was likely due to the direct removal of both foliose and turf algae by sea urchin grazing in deforested areas.
+fishes Embiotoca jacksoni, E. lateralis, and Gibbonsia elegans were likely due to habitat modifications other than kelp loss.
+Specifically, Carr (1989) and Holbrook and colleagues (1990) found that the abundance of E. jacksoni was positively related to M. pyrifera abundance due to use by the fish of the low-lying turf algae present beneath dense kelp canopies, whereas both E. lateralis and G. elegans declined with increased M. pyrifera abundance due to the negative effects of canopy shading on foliose algae, which serve as nursery and foraging habitats.
+The positive association between E. jacksoni, E. lateralis, G. elegans, and M. pyrifera in the CINP therefore was likely due to the direct removal of both foliose and turf algae by sea urchin grazing in deforested areas.
 No herbivorous fishes, sea cucumbers, octopi, sharks and rays, or sea urchins (as expected) were found to be associated with kelp habitats.

-Of the 176 ubiquitous species in the CINP (Figure 3), 13 were non-kelp macroalgae.
-However, aside from Laurencia pacifica, Dictyota binghamiae, the opportunist Colpomenia peregrina, and Codium fragile, no non-kelp macroalgal taxon was observed in more than 9 of the 54 deforested surveys, indicating that macroalgae in deforested areas were rare.
-Each of the sessile invertebrate taxonomic groupings contained ubiquitous taxa, although bryozoans, hydroids and sponges all had more forest-associates than ubiquitous taxa.
-Conversely, aside from abalones, all primary and secondary consumers were represented by more (often many more) ubiquitous taxa than forest-associates.
-That the two herbivorous fishes, Girella nigricans and Medialuna californiensis, were commonly found in deforested habitats suggested that they could either (1) feed on the remaining macroalgal assemblages, (2) shift diets more toward small invertebrates, or (3) move efficiently between forested and deforested areas.
-Previous studies have also highlighted a positive link between certain carnivorous fishes Damalichthys vacca, Paralabrax clathratus, Sebastes carnatus, S. caurinus, and S. serranoides and the presence of Macrocystis pyrifera (reviewed in Holbrook et al. 1990), yet all of these taxa were found to be ubiquitous and relatively common in CINP deforested areas (Figure 3).
+Of the 176 ubiquitous species in the CINP (Figure 3), 13 were nonkelp macroalgae.
+However, aside from Laurencia pacifica, Dictyota binghamiae, the opportunist Colpomenia peregrina, and Codium fragile, no nonkelp macroalgal taxon was observed in more than 9 of the 54 deforested surveys, indicating that macroalgae in deforested areas were rare.
+Each of the sessile-invertebrate taxonomic groupings contained ubiquitous taxa, although bryozoans, hydroids, and sponges all had more forest associates than ubiquitous taxa.
+Conversely, aside from abalones, all primary and secondary consumers were represented by more (often many more) ubiquitous taxa than were forest associates.
+That the two herbivorous fishes, Girella nigricans and Medialuna californiensis, were commonly found in deforested habitats suggested that they could either (a) feed on the remaining macroalgal assemblages, (b) shift diets more toward small invertebrates, or (c) move efficiently between forested and deforested areas.
+Previous studies have also highlighted a positive link between certain carnivorous fishes Damalichthys vacca, Paralabrax clathratus, Sebastes carnatus, S. caurinus, and S. serranoides and the presence of M. pyrifera [reviewed by Holbrook and others (1990)], yet all of these taxa were found to be ubiquitous and relatively common in CINP deforested areas (Figure 3).